 The Incredible Egg

 Eggs top the list of excellent protein sources for dogs and cats.
 In fact, when it comes to digestibility, all other proteins pale compared to eggs.
 Eggs are loaded with vitamins D, B2, B12, K and biotin, as well as the minerals calcium, selenium, iodine and phosphorus.
 I recommend feeding free-range, organic, omega-3 enriched eggs whenever possible.
-But hold the salt, and remember that each egg contains about 90 calories, which can be a lot for cats and small- to medium-sized dogs.
+Raw or cooked eggs are OK, but I advise feeding cooked eggs to eliminate the risk of food-bourne illness.
+Hold the salt, and remember that each egg contains about 90 calories, which can be a lot for cats and small- to medium-sized dogs.
 Portion control isn’t just for people, after all!

 Chickpeas, garbanzo beans — whatever you call them, they are the world’s most widely eaten legume.
 And for good reason: their soluble fibers help maintain healthy blood sugar levels, keep your heart and arteries healthy, and promote proper digestion.
 These beans may also help protect against cancer and are excellent antioxidants.
 Dried chickpeas should be rinsed and soaked in water overnight, then boiled.
 Rinse and drain canned beans well to wash away excess salt.
 Chickpeas are appearing more frequently in commercial dog foods, and not just because of their health benefits — most dogs love the taste!